 I’ve never met a leader who doesn’t want their team to be more proactive.
 Sometimes, it might seem like proactive team members are a rare commodity.
 I’ve worked with and led many team is my career, and in my experience, proactive team members are heavily shaped by the environment in which they work.

-Toxic workplaces have a tendency to stifle proactivity and dampen motivation.
+Toxic workplaces have a tendency to stifle proactivity and reduce motivation.
 However, even relatively functional workplaces can see a lack of proactive team members.

-What Are the Key Signs of a Team That is Not Proactive?
+The Key Signs of a Team That is Not Proactive

 Let’s start from the beginning – seeing whether you have a problem in your team!
 Here are some of the key signs that I notice when dealing with this particular problem.

 When team members are more reactive than proactive, they tend to show signs of helplessness.
 When problems occur, you may notice a shrug of the shoulders and “Oh well, that’s just the way it is.”

 Then listen out for “That will never work” or “We tried that before and it didn’t work”.

 Do you hear it?
 That’s the sound of a team that feels helpless.

 2. Victim Mindset and the Blame Game

 Another key sign that your team members could be suffering from a lack of proactivity is a victim mindset.
 This is characterised by team members who feel like bad things are being done to them, with no ability to change the situation.